Tamás Feczkó

-Tamás Feczkó is a Hungarian football manager.
+Tamás Feczkó (born 8 September 1977) is a Hungarian football manager.
 He is the manager of Budapest Honvéd FC in the Nemzeti Bajnokság II.

 Managerial career

 Diósgyőr

 On 4 September 2019, he was appointed as the manager of the Nemzeti Bajnokság I club Diósgyőri VTK replacing the Spanish manager Fernando Fernández.

 Kisvárda

 On 8 November 2023, he was appointed as the manager of Kisvárda FC.
 On 6 August 2024, he resigned.

 He was appointed as the director of international relations on 25 October 2024.

 Honvéd

 On 19 December 2024, he was appointed as the manager of Budapest Honvéd FC.
+Although he got promoted with Honvéd, he was sacked at the end of the 2025–26 Nemzeti Bajnokság II season.